maanav-amura/assignments/Logs.md

   * Started with html parser ruby assignment

 **25/9**
-  * Implemented html parser in ruby
+  * Completed implementation of html parser in ruby

+**26/9**
+  * Explored more in jquery, js and marionette views